 Due to the separation between gesture input and sound output, the mapping strategies are the essence of digital musical instruments.
 Different mapping strategies for the same set of inputs and outputs affect how the performer reacts musically and psychologically to the instrument [1].
 In general, while designing a DMI we need to follow three main principles [7]:

 • Control: The way the interaction is mapped to the output, should give full control to the artist who is using the system.
-In other words, the output should exactly match the intention of the user.
+In other words, the output should exactly matchs the intention of the user.

 • Legibility: also referred to as ”transparency”, this is related to the importance of having a mapping that is easily understood by both the artist and the audience.
 Whatever visual clue is pre- sented to the audience by the artist through gestures, should be translated to an audible output that they can easily distinguish.